AnneKawi/M4P1-Neighborhood-site/README.md

 ## prerequisites
 - a modern browser
-- internet access open to
+- internet access open to accessing google maps and wikipedia

 ## how to get it running
-- download the repo
+- download/clone the repo
 - open index.html in your favourite browser

 ## APIs used